bitname-protocol/bitname-cli/REGTEST_GUIDE.md

 cd regtest
 ```

 Now, let's start up the the Docker images.
+Note that if this doesn't work, you may want to retry it using `sudo`.
+This also applies to the shell scripts we're going to run later.

 ```bash
 docker-compose up